BrandonXLF/email-auth/readme.txt

 1. Navigate to the "Add New Plugin" menu item
 2. Click "Upload Plugin" and upload the zip file
 3. Activate the plugin through the "Plugins" menu in WordPress
+4. Visit "Settings" > "Email Auth" to configure the plugin

 == Changelog ==